dereks3396/journey-to-nba-cyoa-project/beginning/drafted-into-cleveland-cavaliers.md

-## Drafted into Cleveland Cavaliers
+# Drafted into Cleveland Cavaliers
+Who would you go against?

 [Go into the semifinals against the Phoenix Suns](match-results-against-the-phoenix-suns.md)